ItsK1tty/w1tchdocs/docs/source/reference.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. warning::
     This function's documentation lacks testing and information.
-It is not recommended to use this function.

 Draws a box with the given color and rounding.